List of Bell UH-1 Iroquois operators

 This page is a list of countries which have used or are current users of the Bell UH-1 Iroquois or are military users of the Bell 204 and 205, along with their military units.

+Due to the widespread use of this aircraft, the list may not be comprehensive or up to date; it is one of the most widely used helicopters in the late 20th century.